EchoSystem is a presentation capture and playback service that incorporates both visual and audio content of classes and presentations.

 It is strongly recommended that you discuss your Live Streaming plans with local support teams.
 There are many tricks and traps (largely discussed in this document) that support teams would like to go over with you before you move ahead.

 No, nothing changes in this respect.
-The standard links to the EchoCenter or individual lecture will be used.
+The standard links to the EchoCenter or individual class will be used.
 If you want a copy of the chat log to review, you can request it (soon to be available via the EchoCenter).

 * Mobile device warning: Do not rely on access via your mobile device.
 In LiveStream tests, desktop computers and laptops are much more reliable.
 Your mobile device may require the LiveStream URL (a different method of entering the LiveStream to the EchoCenter) which may not always be available.
 Teaching staff should contact CloudDeakin support teams to discuss mobile device access for staff and students.